vimpunk/cratetorrent/RESEARCH.md

 torrent.
 E.g. some torrent engines are used for streaming video or music content, in which case a pseudo-random download order is unhelpful, and sequential piece picking is enabled.

+## Disk IO

+Once we have more torrents, each having multiple peer connections, we will need a hashmap of torrents, and in that case each disk write (and later read) would require synchronization of the hashmap, potentially blocking other peer sessions.
+Furthermore, in the future blocks buffered in memory for too long might be saved to disk (before hashing) when more recently downloaded blocks are downloaded and the above mentioned configurable write buffer upper bound is reached.
+For both of these things, it would be more beneficial for `Disk` to run its own "event loop" on a separate task, where `Disk` would receive messages from each peer (thus not requiring synchronization of each of `Disk`'s fields), and it could multiplex the message channel with timers.

 ## Choking